bodiman/sequential_loading/README.md

 This library provides a framework for loading data from multiple sources under a common interface with automated metadata collection.
 It is designed to be used in the context of collecting data from multiple sources, where the data is sparse and the sources are diverse.
 Using multiple sources can be advantageous when the data is sparse, unreliable, or when different sources provide complementary information.

-The term `Sequential Loading` refers to the process of patching together a dataset by starting with a single data source and sequentially "filling in the gaps" using other sources.
+The term "Sequential Loading" refers to the process of patching together a dataset by starting with a single data source and sequentially "filling in the gaps" using other sources.
 The Sequential Loading library provides a way to collect and store information about queries made to different data sources, and then synthesize a dataset from multiple sources.

 # Motivation
 When collecting sparsely-available data, it is often necessary to load data from multiple sources.
 Effectively patching together datasets requires an organized representation of